joacyfonseca/joacyfonseca/README.md

 - :bar_chart: I'm a Junior Data Analyst
 - :thinking: I'm learning about Python, SQL and Hadoop
 - :dog: I'm a dog person
-- :speech_balloon: Ask me anything! (seriously I like challenges)
+- :speech_balloon: Ask me anything! (seriously, I like challenges)

 ## Where to find me!